Addiction To Lunesta

 There have been over 31 million prescriptions for Lunesta written since the drug hit market in 2004.

 Nearly 9 million people use prescription sleep aids, like Lunesta, according to the CDC.

-If you are one of the many Americans who are struggling to overcome an addiction to Lunesta, professional help is just a phone call away.
-Please contact a dedicated treatment provider for help finding a treatment center that fits your needs.
+If you are one of the many Americans who are struggling to overcome an addiction to Lunesta, professional help is available.
+Please contact a dedicated treatment provider to discuss available treatment center options.